okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 | **`src/`** | This is where our auxiliary scripts lie: code to scrap data, to convert stuff, etc. | Small caps, no special character, `-` instead of spaces. |
 | **`data/`** | This is not supposed to be committed, but it is where saved databases will be stored locally (scripts from `src/` should be able to get this data for you); a copy of this data will be available elsewhere (_just in case_). | Date prefix, small caps, no special character, `-` instead of spaces, preference for `.xz` compressed CSV (`YYYY-MM-DD-my-dataset.xz`). |

-### Source files (`src/`) and serenata_toolbox
+### Source files (`src/`) and serenata\_toolbox

 Here we explain what each script from `src/` and `serenata_toolbox` does for you:

 ##### One toolbox to rule them all
-With [serenata-toolbox](https://github.com/datasciencebr/serenata-toolbox) you can download, translate and convert from XML to CSV all datasets.
-The toolbox documentation can be found [here](http://serenata-toolbox.readthedocs.io/en/latest/).
+With [serenata\_toolbox](https://github.com/datasciencebr/serenata-toolbox) you can download, translate and convert from XML to CSV all datasets.
+The toolbox documentation can be found [here](http://serenata_toolbox.readthedocs.io/en/latest/).

-When you run our setup, serenata-toolbox is installed and all our datasets are downloaded to your `data/` directory.
+When you run our setup, serenata\_toolbox is installed and all our datasets are downloaded to your `data/` directory.
 This is handled by these two single lines:
 ```python
 from serenata_toolbox.datasets import fetch_latest_backup
 fetch_latest_backup('data/')